lah7/gtk3-classic/README.md

 #### Fixes

-* Reinstate the ability to switch between standard tabs by scrolling over them, similar to GTK2.
+* Reinstate the ability to switch between standard tabs by scrolling over them, similar to GTK 2.
   * This can be disabled by setting `GTK_NO_TAB_SCROLL` environment variable.
 * ~~Menu bars are no longer covered by too high popup menus.~~ **(patch broken)**
   * See https://gitlab.gnome.org/GNOME/gtk/issues/1016.
-* Labels are wrapped similarly to GTK2.
-This patch fixes too wide windows in applications improperly ported from GTK2.
+* Labels are wrapped similarly to GTK 2.
+This patch fixes too wide windows in applications improperly ported from GTK 2.
 * Allows windows to be transparent whenever a compositor is enabled.
   * To enable, set the `GTK_RELAX_RGBA` environment variable.
   * See https://gitlab.gnome.org/GNOME/gtk/-/issues/3105